-- (d) Height - (i) The highest point of a building may not exceed 11 metres from average ground level to the top of the roof. - (ii) The general provisions regarding earth banks and retaining structures in this By-law apply. - (e) Building lines - (i) The street building line is at least 5 metres. - (ii) The side and rear building lines are at least 3 metres. - (iii) Despite subparagraph (ii), the side building lines for properties smaller than 650 m2 must be 0 metres for the first 12 metres measured perpendicular from street boundary; 0 metres for 60% of total remaining linear distance along all side and rear boundaries around the land unit; and 3 metres for the remainder. - (iv) The general building line encroachments in this By-law apply.
+- (d) Height - (i) The highest point of a building may not exceed 10 metres from average ground level to the top of the roof. - (ii) The general provisions regarding earth banks and retaining structures in this By-law apply. - (e) Building lines - (i) The street building line is at least 0 metres. - (ii) The common building lines are at least 0 metres.

+- (iii) Notwithstanding the zero common building lines, a 2 metre common building line applies where a land unit zoned Local Business Zone I abuts on a residential zone. - (iv) The general building line encroachments in this By-law apply.